dbmi-pitt/public-PDDI-analysis/PDDI-Datasets/ndf-rt-world-vista-overlap/README.txt

         Overlap decreased from 3985 to 3613
         NDF-RT set differences increased from 13523 to 13895 WorldVista set differences decreased from 41792 to 25178

+D-7 Updated WorldVista dataset (September 2016): For the set used for the denominator where all drug classes are accounted for with no nulls, reverse duplicates, or duplicate RxCUI pairs, the PDDI's increased from 28791 PDDI's to 28810 PDDI's.
+    Results changes:
+        Overlap increased from 3613 to 3732
+        NDF-RT set differences decreased from 13895 to 13776 WorldVista set differences decreased from 25178 to 25078

 ---